stephenjfox/speedstudy/progress-2018/progress.md

 I've taken a few courses already, like Udacity's Deep Learning Foundations Nanodegree (no longer recommend.
 Take [the updated course](https://www.udacity.com/course/deep-learning-nanodegree--nd101))

+If substantial progress is made through these items (in the summer months, for example) we'll add more physics or AI projects.
+We have to get there first.

+* And, of course, we'll be pulling content from the [included courses](../course-paths) as time goes on.

 ## Progress

 Current Course:    College Algebra and Problem Solving, with ASU